cloudflare/cfrpki/README.md

 ### Introduction

-A RPKI validator performs cryptographic on the RPKI data provided by the Regional Internet Registries (RIR).
+A RPKI validator performs cryptographic validation on the RPKI data provided by the Regional Internet Registries (RIR).
 Every network can verify that the routing information data (prefixes and ASN) was not tampered with.